mitsuba-renderer/drjit/docs/unused/nested.rst

 To understand the fundamental problem, consider the following basic example code, which computes the normalized cross product of a pair of 3D vectors.
-Without Enoki, this might be done as follows:
+Without Dr.Jit, this might be done as follows:

 .. code-block:: cpp